corbin-poteet/tag-fullstack/README.md

 # Tag CRUD Fullstack Application

-A simple CRUD fullstack web application created for PatientCase LLC's interview project.
-Matching the requirements of the challenge, the application allows users to read and delete tags.
+A simple CRUD fullstack web application.

-Further details about the front-end and back-end can be found in their respective directories' README files.
+Further details about the frontend and backend can be found in their respective repos.

 ## Tech Stack